clementohNZ/datastructures-and-algorithms/001-hash-tables/README.md

 - You mush account for potential collisions.
 - Hashing can also be inefficient when there are too many collisions.
-  - As the number of collisions increase, (for chaining solution) the larger the linked-list will get and begin to represent a more linear `O(n)` time complexity.
+  - As the number of collisions increase, (for chaining solution) the larger the linked list will get and begin to represent a more linear `O(n)` time complexity.

 ### Mitigations for Downfalls